thariqsingh01/Comp721-Project/README.md

 <h2>Project Overview</h2>
 This project delves into NBA player performance and game outcome predictions using machine learning techniques.
 It includes two primary modules, each implemented in separate Colab notebooks:

-Outlier Detection: Identifies standout NBA players based on performance metrics.
+&#8226Outlier Detection: Identifies standout NBA players based on performance metrics.
-Game Outcome Prediction: Predicts game outcomes using various classification models.
+&#8226Game Outcome Prediction: Predicts game outcomes using various classification models.<p>
 Each module is linked to the specific sections in the project report, detailing methodologies and results.

 <h2>Authors</h2>